This article outlines important details regarding using Apollo X Rack:

 - Disable sleep:

-On Mac: Open the Energy Saver panel within System Preferences* and drag the “Computer Sleep” slider (if present) to “Never” (the far right position).
+On Mac: Open the Energy Saver panel within System Preferences* and enable this setting:

 On Windows: Go to Control Panel > Power Options > Change Plan Settings and select "Never" from the "Put the computer to sleep" menu(s).

-- Before sleeping the system, quit any DAW software using UAD plug-ins.
+- Before sleeping the system, quit any DAW software using UAD plug-ins and the Console application.

 - If UAD-2 Satellite FireWire is connected, system sleep MUST be disabled.
 Sleep is not compatible with UAD FireWire devices (UAD-2 Satellite Thunderbolt is compatible with system sleep).